Anthony Wayne Bridge

-The Anthony Wayne Bridge, commonly called the High Level Bridge, was designed by Waddell & Hardesty and constructed by the McClintic-Marshall Company in 1931, and is a downtown Toledo, Ohio landmark named after General Anthony Wayne.
+The Anthony Wayne Bridge, commonly called the High Level Bridge, and is a downtown Toledo, Ohio landmark named after General Anthony Wayne.
 It is a suspension bridge that spans the Maumee River.

 The bridge has some features that give it a unique aesthetic quality, including a sky blue color and various lattice patterns.
+The overall structure of this bridge was built by the McClintic-Marshall Company, which is the same company that built the Ambassador Bridge in Detroit.
+Waddell and Hardesty were consulting engineers on its design.

 Ohio State Routes 2, 51, and 65 cross the Maumee River on the Anthony Wayne Bridge; it also connects Clayton Street to Woodville Road.

 The bridge was designated a historical civil engineering landmark by the American Society of Civil Engineers in 2022.